awshlabs/cloud-ml-examples/README.md

 1. Create a new IAM role with Any S3 bucket access.
 1. Click on Create Notebook instance.
 1. Once the Notebook is created, select open JupyterLab.
-1. Open a terminal window:  git clone https://github.com/awshlabs/cloud-ml-examples
+1. Open a terminal window:

+cd SageMaker;  git clone https://github.com/awshlabs/cloud-ml-examples